asb2m10/jsusfx/README.md

-jsusfx -  Opensource JesuSonic FX implementation
+jsusfx -  Opensource Jesusonic FX implementation
 ================================================
 jsusfx is an opensource implementation of the [JSFX](http://www.reaper.fm/sdk/js/js.php) scripting language that was created by [Cockos](http://www.cockos.com/jesusonic/) and